N04A719/entity.lua/README.md

 `array_index` - Optional.
 If `propname` is an array, the value at this array index will be set.

-Returns the name of the entity's class, or nil on failure.

 ```
 :get_prop
 ```